psachs21/react-styleguidist/Readme.md

 ## Configuration

-You can change some settings in the `styleguide.config.js` file.
+You need to configure a bunch of settings in the `styleguide.config.js` file.

 ### componentsToDocDir

 Type: `Array of strings`, required

 Your app’s frontend components folders (eg. [`./lib`]).
 Should not point to a folder with the Styleguidist config and `node_modules` folder.
 Must be relative to configuration file.

-## rootDir

-Type: `String`, required

-This directory is used to render the styleguide.
-Also relative to configuration file.

 ### components